johnjung/planning_tools/README.md

-# design_methods
+# Planning Tools

+v.0.0.1

-This repository will contain scripts to help with different design methods used in the planning process.
+This repository contains scripts to help with different design methods used in the planning process.

-## Insight Matrix
+### Insight Matrix

 An insight matrix is a tool to discover relationships between items.
 If you take a set of items, and compare every item against every item, you get a